The best way to sell your new title is to have it appear in Amazon search results for books.

 There are also some free Amazon keyword tools you can try that work a little better.

 The best way to research KDP keywords

 The easiest and fastest way to find Amazon keywords and categories is to use software that lets you access the Amazon database for books.

 The most popular KDP keyword tool for authors is Publisher Rocket.

 As you can see, you can research keywords and categories, check your competition, and also find keywords for AMS ads.

 You can access information such as search volume, sales, average book price, and the number of competing books.

 Here is an example search.
 The list of keywords suggestions was far too long to fit in the image below, so I can only show you a small selection.

 Ideally, you are looking for keywords with a high number of searches, a low competitive score, and healthy sales.

 You also have access to tutorials to help you find the best keyword and category selections for your book.

-Okay, Publisher Rocket is not free.
+Okay, it’s not free.
 But you only pay once, and the program is constantly updated.